The IPR window consists of a toolbar, the image area, and a status bar

 You can select which color channel to display in the IPR window (e.g. R, G, B, etc.).

 This buttonallows you to quickly flush the texture cache and restart the IPR when you edit a texture file.

 Click on this buttonto send the current IPR image to the Picture Viewer.
 Making snapshots this way allows you to compare the output of different scene settings and also enables you to save the image to the disk.
-Render time and resolution is displayed in the Picture Viewer history natively.
-Custom information, such as sampling and memory usage is also imprinted into the name.

 You can sample a 5x5 pixel area under the mouse when pressing the Ctrl/Cmd key.

 Defines visibility of the items on the toolbar (see above).